Gerald's Game (film): Development

 On May 19, 2014, Deadline Hollywood reported that Mike Flanagan had been set to direct a film adaptation of Stephen King's suspense thriller novel Gerald's Game, scripted by Jeff Howard.
 Trevor Macy produced the film through Intrepid Pictures.

 In an interview with Rue Morgue in September 2016, Flanagan stated that the film adaptation would be released by Netflix.

 Casting

 Carla Gugino and Bruce Greenwood were cast to play Jessie and Gerald Burlingame, along with Henry Thomas, Carel Struycken, Kate Siegel, and Chiara Aurelia.

 Filming

 Principal photography on the film began on October 17, 2016, in Mobile, Alabama.

 Release

 The film was released on September 29, 2017, by Netflix.

 Critical reception

 Gerald's Game received positive reviews from critics.
-On review aggregator site Rotten Tomatoes, the film holds an approval rating of 91% based on 79 reviews, with an average rating of 7.60/10.
+On review aggregator site Rotten Tomatoes, the film holds an approval rating of 91% based on 81 reviews, with an average rating of 7.60/10.
 The website's critics consensus states, "Carla Gugino carries Gerald's Games small-scale suspense with a career-defining performance."
 At Metacritic, which uses a weighted average, the film has a score of 77 out of 100 based on 12 critics, indicating "generally favorable" reviews.
+Brian Tallerico of RogerEbert.com gave it a 3/4 star rating, praising Gugino and Greenwood's performances and Flanagan's direction.
 Stephen King called the film "hypnotic, horrifying and terrific" after watching the rough cut.